ElPatatone/alleno-ora/README.md

         3 x 10 @ 18kg
 ```

-Above you can see the example file.
+Above you can see the example file, the indententations do not affect the parsing but are there for better readablity.
 At the top there is a header consisting of 5 fields that will need to
 be passed in:

 - Date (**e.g yyyy/mm/dd**)